Monday, January 6, 2020

 “It suggests not only a new level of brazenness or contempt for US defense and intelligence capabilities, but also the possibility that operations have advanced to a new stage towards some as yet unknown objective,” he said.

-The destructive and self-destructive psychology and behavior of our leaders and ourselves as human beings, and 2) Other "alien" (or non-alien) races and/or other unconventional beings from elsewhere that might, or might not, have our best interests at heart.
+So, it seems Reagan had some insight about the threats to the human race.
+We apparently are now facing those two dangers he warned us about: 1) The destructive and self-destructive psychology and behavior of our leaders and ourselves as human beings, and 2) Other "alien" (or non-alien) races and/or other unconventional beings from elsewhere that might, or might not, have our best interests at heart.

 (Related articles "Navy Research Project on Intuition" and "Human perception key in hard power, soft power, smart power" are posted on the CultureReady blog, Defense Language and National Security Education Office, Office of the Undersecretary of Defense for Personnel and Readiness, U.S. Department of Defense.)